 Let’s now jump to the theory so that you could understand all the catches better.

 In this post, we cover:

 - How to get full legalization

-The apostille is issued by the legal representative authority where the document was originally issued.
+The apostille is issued by the representative legal authority where the document was originally issued.

 For example, if your document is issued in Finland, you need to get an apostille confirmation from the local Register office in Finland.
-If your document was issued in Australia, you can get an apostille from an Australian embassy, high commission or consulate abroad or at a passport office within Australia.
+If your document was issued in Australia, you can get an apostille from an Australian embassy, high commission, or consulate abroad or at a passport office within Australia.